 If Security copies were created during backup, these files should be excluded from verification because they will not exist at the source, making verification impossible.
-Insert the same values for prefixes and suffixes as used during backup:
+Insert the same values for prefixes and suffixes as used during backup.
+To facilitate this setting, you can click the very left button at the bottom to import the settings from the corresponding backup task.